Questions?You're in the Right Place!

 When should I arrive?

 We suggest you arrive 20 to 30 minutes before the concert is scheduled to begin.
-That will give you ample time to find your seat, relax, read ENCORE our program Magazine and watch the musicians as they take the stage.
+That will give you ample time to find your seat, relax, read about the program, and watch the musicians as they take the stage.
 Jacksonville Symphony concerts begin promptly at the announced starting time.
-Ticketholders who come late will not be seated in the hall until after the conclusion of the first work on the program.
-Concertgoers who must leave the hall before or during the playing of a piece will not be reseated until after that piece is concluded.
-In consideration of the performers and fellow concertgoers, we ask that you remain in your seat until the concert has ended.
+Ticket holders who come late will not be seated in the hall until after the conclusion of the first work on the program.
+Concert-goers who must leave the hall before or during the playing of a piece will not be reseated until after that piece is concluded.
+In consideration of the performers and fellow concert-goers, we ask that you remain in your seat until the concert has ended.

-Can I bring my cellular phone or camera?
+Can I bring my cell phone or camera?